/

 3. The retrieved documents are fed into the language model, enriching the generated response.

-4. The final response is produced using both retrieved knowledge and the model’s pre-existing understanding.
+4. The final response is produced using both retrieved knowledge and the model’s pre-existing understanding, strengthening overall enterprise search optimization.

 Benefits of RAG